ethereum-optimism/design-docs/security/fma-kona-asterisc.md

 ### Kona Execution Diverges from op-program

 - **Description:**
-  The Kona fault proof program executes blocks in a stateless L2 block executor that uses optimism-revm as a backend.
+  The Kona Fault Proof Program executes blocks in a stateless L2 block executor that uses optimism-revm as a backend.
-  If optimism-revm or the L2 block executor diverge in behavior from the op-program, the kona + asterisc proof system will be invalid.
+  If optimism-revm or the L2 block executor diverge in behavior from the `op-program`, the `kona` + `asterisc` proof system will be invalid.

 - **Risk Assessment:**
   Low likelihood, low impact.